Adenium obesum subsp. socotranum (Vierh.) Lavranos

 Bloom Time: Spring

 Adenium obesum subsp. socotranum is by far the largest species, reaching a height of 15 feet (4.6 m) with a cylindrical trunk up to 8 feet (2.4 m) in diameter at the base.
-Plants rarely leaf out before mid summer, and produce stem growth for only a few weeks.
-The flowers are pink, up to 5 inches (13 cm) in diameter, and appear for a few weeks in spring while the plant is leafless.
+Plants rarely leaf out before midsummer and produce stem growth for only a few weeks.
+Flowers are pink, up to 5 inches (13 cm) in diameter, and appear for a few weeks in spring while the plant is leafless.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).